msacar/codeagent/README.md

 # CodeAgent - Tree-sitter Code Indexing with CocoInsight

-A Tree-sitter powered, incremental code RAG indexer with CocoIndex + pgvector, now with **CocoInsight** integration for live pipeline monitoring.
+A Tree-sitter powered, incremental code RAG indexer with CocoIndex + pgvector, now with **CocoInsight** integration for live pipeline monitoring and **Aider-style PageRank** for code importance ranking.

 ## Features